cogini/public_suffix_list/README.md

 Parse DNS domain names using public suffix list from https://publicsuffix.org

-The public suffix list disginguishes registerable domains from the "suffix" of the domain.
-For simple TLDs like `.com`, it's clear which part is the name, but there are many compoound suffixes like `.ac.uk`, and it becomes difficult to tell what part is the name.
+The public suffix list distinguishes registrable domains from the "suffix" of the domain.
+For simple TLDs like `.com`, it's clear which part is the name, but there are many compound suffixes like `.ac.uk`, and it becomes difficult to tell what part is the name.

 This list was originally defined by Mozilla to make sure that websites